pagopa/bs-bankings-services/README.md

 Furthermore, it uses *Oracle Express Edition 21* as a DB and *Zookeeper + Kafka* as a message queue to send near-realtime events to a *AWS Firestore* endpoint.

-To handle distributed Locks for scheuduler processes, it uses Hazelcast (In-Memory Data Grid).
+To handle distributed Locks for scheduler processes, it uses Hazelcast (In-Memory Data Grid).
 Of course, this is not necessary if you run locally, but with 2 instances and up running at the same time it becomes very important.

-todo: complete
+It uses *Project Reactor*(https://projectreactor.io/) and a reactive-programming model to handle high levels of API call load.

 ### Components Diagram

 The following section contains an high level overview of the system components and a detailed data model diagram.

-* Backend
+#### Backend
 ![BackendDiagram](doc/BankingServices-Diagrams.png)

-* Database Model
+#### Database Model
 ![DataModelDiagram](doc/pagopa_db_tables.png)

 ### Sequence Diagram